MohammedHani98/Chinoo_Music_SQlite/README.md

 - Rock genere is the most poular genre among other genres of music
 - On average, the number of albums sold are around 38 albums for each month
 - Iron Maiden was the most performing artist in terms of sold tracks

+## License
+Credit to Udacity for the data and other descriptive information